esmero/archipelago-documentation/docs/archipelago-deployment-live-update_drupal.md

 # Updating Drupal Core in Archipelago

-Drupal, the project, [puts out new core releases on a regular schedule](https://www.drupal.org/about/core/policies/core-release-cycles/schedule).
+The Drupal project [puts out new core releases on a regular schedule](https://www.drupal.org/about/core/policies/core-release-cycles/schedule).
 Your Archipelago site needs to apply the security updates and possibly minor releases between major core updates.
 Major core updates will typically coincide with an updated Archipelago stable release.

-Updating core is done via composer.
+Updating core is done via [Composer](https://www.drupal.org/docs/develop/using-composer/manage-dependencies):

-## Steps/Guides

 1. First you will want to verify Drupal core itself will update and the dependencies.
 To so, you run the following command.
 ```docker exec -ti esmero-php bash -c "composer update "drupal/core-*:^9" --with-all-dependencies --dry-run```